tniromin/SLIIT-Bash-Away-2023/readme.md

 # List1
-All the given codes may be updated .
+All the given codes may get updated.
+This is simply a personal Playground.
 ## Easy
 >Mystic Force